richengguy/gantry/README.md

 > **Note:** The name of the folder must match the name specified in the service
 > definition.

+The definition YAML files are all processed as Jinja templates.
+Where specified, Jinja variable syntax of the form ``{{ some_variable }}`` can be used to inject values during processing.

 ### Service Group

 All of a host's services are enumerated by a service group.
 The group